ClosedClosed today

 Venue Modern and Contemporary Art A・C

-This exhibition features artworks by leading modern and contemporary artists from Japan and abroad, including Chagall, Dali, Warhol, and Kusama Yayoi.
-Through a variety of works from the museum’s collection, this offers an opportunity to discover the expansion of themes and means of expression in visual art after the 20th century.
+This exhibition displays artworks by leading modern artists such as Miro and Dali as well as pieces by modern Western-style painters associated with Kyushu and also works by contemporary artists from Japan and abroad.
+Through a variety of works from the museum’s collection, this is an opportunity to discover the expansion of themes and means of expression in art since the 20th century.

 Collection Exhibition | Modern and Contemporary Art